sjzhu/sentinels-hololive/CHANGELOD.md

  - Yatagarasu
 	- Constellation tag removed

+#### Removed
+ - Blessings of Space down to 3 copies to fix deck card count

 ## 0.1
 - Ported over all decks from SaintBNS's original mod.
 - Rework of HoloCouncil + IRyS